 Cordyceps ( Cordyceps sinensis ).
 A type of mushroom used in traditional Chinese medicine to support the liver.
 Preliminary studies suggest it may help improve liver and immune system function in people with hepatitis B.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies based on their knowledge and experience for reducing the physical addiction to alcohol and to help treat hepatitis.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Remedies that may be recommended for alcoholism include:

 Remedies that may be recommended for hepatitis include:

-Your doctor will use caution when prescribing medications if you have cirrhosis because many drugs cause complications in someone with liver disease.
+If you have cirrhosis, your doctor will use caution when prescribing medications because many medicines cause complications in people with liver disease.

-- Kava kava, an herb used for anxiety and tension, can be toxic to the liver and cause severe hepatitis and even liver failure in high doses.
+- Kava kava.
+An herb used for anxiety and tension.
+It can be toxic to the liver and cause severe hepatitis and even liver failure in high doses.

-- Vitamin A in high doses can be toxic to the liver.
+- Vitamin A. In high doses it can be toxic to the liver.

 Pregnant or breastfeeding women should not use milk thistle or licorice.